A recent study finds that analyzing Google searches for keywords related to COVID-19 predicts the spread of the disease.

 “Our study demonstrates that there is information present in Google Trends that precedes outbreaks,” said Mohamad Bydon, a Mayo Clinic neurosurgeon.
 “With predictive analysis, this data can be used for better allocating resources with regards to testing, personal protective equipment, medications and more,” he said

-The study focused on ten keywords and phrases: COVID symptoms, Coronavirus symptoms, Coronavirus testing center, loss of smell, Lysol, antibody, face mask, Coronavirus vaccine, COVID stimulus check, and combinations of sore throat+shortness of breath+fatigue+cough.
+The study focused on ten Google searches and phrases: COVID symptoms, Coronavirus symptoms, Coronavirus testing center, loss of smell, Lysol, antibody, face mask, Coronavirus vaccine, COVID stimulus check, and combinations of sore throat+shortness of breath+fatigue+cough.

 Most of these keywords had moderate to strong correlations days before the first reports of coronavirus cases in specific areas.